 Review your account settings

-LinkedIn is an important tool, whether you’re embarking on a job hunt or looking to build your professional network and brand.
-By being thoughtful about your profile, sharing strategic content and engaging with your network, you’ll ensure you are adequately demonstrating who you are and where you’re aiming to be as a professional.
+LinkedIn is an important tool, whether you’re embarking on a job hunt or looking to build your professional network.
+By being thoughtful about your profile, you’ll ensure you are adequately demonstrating who you are and where you’re aiming to be as a professional.
+Stay tuned for Part 2 of this two-part series where we dive into engaging with your connections, enhancing your job search and further building your LinkedIn brand.